AIForces/AIForcesAPI/docs/source/user_info.rst

    A unique user identifier.
 Must be `^[a-zA-Z0-9_\-=+.,!]{4,20}$ <https://regex101.com/r/OsZJss/1>`_

    A list of reserved usernames includes
     - admin
     - administrator
+    - current
+    - everyone
     - moderator
-   - current

    .. warning:: List to be expanded